steamship-core/steamship-langchain/docs/getting_started/getting_started.md

 # Quickstart Guide

-This tutorial gives you a quick walkthrough about how to move your LangChain app into production using Steamship.
+This tutorial explains how to move your LangChain app into production using Steamship.

 ## Installation

-To get started, install LangChain with the following command:
+To get started, install Steamship's LangChain support library with the following command:

 ```bash
 pip install steamship-langchain